robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

        Some Keyword    argument

    No Timeout 2
+       [Documentation]    Disabling timeout with NONE works too and is more explicit.
-       [Documentation]    Empty timeout using NONE, works as well [Timeout]    NONE
+       [Timeout]    NONE
        Some Keyword    argument